 Great teeth and gum care start at home.
 Brushing and flossing on a daily basis is the best way to take care of your teeth and gums on a continual basis.
 By keeping to a daily routing you will greatly minimize the risk of gingivitis or tooth decay as you age.

 What is Gingivitis?

-Gingivitis is a condition caused when bacteria surrounds the teeth and enters the gums.
+Gingivitis is a condition caused when bacteria surround the teeth and enters the gums.
 The gums can become irritated, inflamed and often bleed.
 In order to prevent the condition from worsening, regular hygiene visits are highly recommended.
 During your visit, our Hygiene team will teach you the proper flossing techniques and Oral Hygiene protocol for Home Care will prevent the Periodontal Disease.